lmos-ai/lmos-website/docs/introduction.md

 The key features of LMOS are:

 - **Simplified AI Agent Development:**
-   LMOS abstracts the intricacies of large language models (LLMs), memory management, and tool integration.
-Just as an operating system manages applications and hardware, LMOS acts as a virtual "OS" for AI agents, allowing developers to focus on creating intelligent, adaptable agents without getting bogged down by backend complexity.
+   LMOS provides a framework called [Agent ReaCtor (ARC)](https://lmos-ai.github.io/arc/) to abstract the intricacies of large language models (LLMs), memory management, and tool integration.
+Just as an operating system manages applications and hardware, the LMOS framework acts as a virtual "OS" for AI agents, allowing developers to focus on creating intelligent, adaptable agents without getting bogged down by infrastructure complexity.

 - **Open, Interoperable Architecture:**
    Built on the principles of openness and interoperability, LMOS supports seamless integration of AI agents across diverse platforms and networks.
-By embracing open standards, LMOS ensures that agents from various systems can communicate, share knowledge, and collaborate, fostering innovation across industries.
+By embracing open standards, LMOS ensures that agents from various platforms can communicate, share knowledge, and collaborate, fostering innovation across industries.
+You can leverage LMOS’s multi-agent capabilities with frameworks like Agent ReaCtor (ARC), Langchain4j, LlamaIndex or LangChain, seamlessly integrating them into the LMOS platform without being tied to a specific development language or framework.

 - **Agent Lifecycle Management:**
    LMOS enables real-world deployment strategies, such as canary releases and advanced routing techniques based on Natural Language Understanding (NLU).
 These features allow enterprises to introduce new agent features incrementally, ensuring stability and reducing risk during updates.